 - Whole grain flour (wheat, spelt or any combination of the two)

 - Baking powder

-Zucchini has tons of water, and you need to get rid of the excess water in order for the wet/dry good ration in your baked good to work in the end.
+Zucchini has tons of water, and you need to get rid of the excess water in order for the wet/dry ratio in your baked goods to work in the end.
 Adding salt (usually listed in the recipe) to the zucchini helps with this, plus the zucchini will have to sit for about 5-10 minutes.
 So get this done first, then move on to the rest of the recipe.